Update April 19, 2019

 - The AfD’s number two for the EP election, Guido Reil, also benefitted from services provided by “Goal” worth 50,000 Euros.
 The prosecution service has opened an investigation this week.
 Bummer.

-- Then there is the long-running story of an obscure “association for the rule of law and the protection of civil liberties”, which has spent millions on advertising for the “Alternative” but claims to be independent of the party.
+- Then there is the long-running story of an obscure “association for the rule of law and the protection of civil liberties”, which has spent big time on advertising for the “Alternative” but claims to be independent of the party.
 If co-ordination between the organisation can be proven, the AfD would be fined heavily.
 It goes without saying that the association is also connected to “Goal”.

 - Finally, it has emerged that Alexander Gauland is being investigated over his tax returns.
 While there is no Swiss connection and while this is primarily a private, not a party matter, it nicely caps of the list.